EmilStenstrom/friendlybit/posts/2006-04-24-web-development-pack.md

 </p>

 <p class="first">
-  (<strong>Update </strong>2009-02-16<strong>: </strong>This is an update to an old article, I can&#8217;t have old stuff polluting the site)
+  (<strong>Update </strong>2009-02-16<strong>: </strong>This is an update to an old article, I can't have old stuff polluting the site)
 </p>

 ## Browsers you need

-For modern web development today it&#8217;s important to test in more than one browser.
+For modern web development today it's important to test in more than one browser.
 The current best practice is to first test in one that has good support for standards and then move on to the older ones and fix your site for them.

   * **[Mozilla Firefox](http://www.mozilla.com/firefox/)** is a great browser and a serious challenger to Internet Explorer.
 The best web development feature of Firefox is all its extensions that are available.
 I have made a special section about good extensions to use below.
   * **[IE Tester](http://www.my-debugbar.com/wiki/IETester/HomePage)** helps to test your site in Internet Explorer.
 It is the browser that is used by most people over the world (because it ships with Windows, not because it’s the best one).
 The good thing with IE Tester is that it lets you run multiple versions of IE at the same time.
 No need for virtual machines.
 Consider hard if you [need support for IE6](/browsers/motivation-for-building-for-ie6/).
   * **[Safari](http://www.apple.com/support/downloads/safari.html)** / **[Chrome](http://www.google.com/chrome)** are two good browsers based on the webkit rendering engine.
-Webkit&#8217;s greatest merit is that it was one of the first browsers to complete the [Acid2 test](http://webstandards.org/action/acid2/guide/).
+Webkit's greatest merit is that it was one of the first browsers to complete the [Acid2 test](http://webstandards.org/action/acid2/guide/).
 Safari is also very popular on the Mac, so you probably you make sure it works.
   * **[Opera](http://www.opera.com/download/)** is another good browser with a little fewer users.
 The Opera team has put great effort to make any standards compliant site work in Opera so there’s no reason why your site shouldn’t work.
 There’s a few quirks though and it can therefore be worthwhile to test in it.

 ## Firefox extensions